fredcooke/FreeMS2/docs/README.txt

 Documents specific to FreeMS2 live here.
-For general purpose documentation, see the docs/ directory in the FreeEMS repo:
+For general purpose documentation, see the docs/ directory of this repo:

 https://github.com/fredcooke/freeems-vanilla